mwilanowicz/SIR-model/README.md

 # Computational Methods 2 – SIR Model Project

 This repository presents an implementation and analysis of the SIR epidemiological model, developed as part of the Computational Methods 2 course.
-The project was carried out in collaboration with Jan Szurczak and Szymon Kaczmarczyk.
+The project was carried out in collaboration with Jan Szurczak Szymon Kaczmarczyk and Mateusz Owczarek.

 ---